 Now that the cake was perfect, time to decorate.
 Or pretend to decorate, in my case.
 Strawberries and cream cheese frosting go so well together, almost like peanut butter and jelly or wine and cheese.
 The trick to frosting any cake is to create a crumb layer.
 You want to very thinly cover the cake just enough to secure the crumbs and not use more than half of your frosting doing this.
 Otherwise, you won’t have enough frosting left for the outside.
 I used little pieces of parchment paper underneath the cake to keep the cake stand clean.
 After frosting, just pull those pieces out from underneath, and it’s like you were never there with your spatula.

 - Preheat oven to 350F.
-Lightly grease two 8-inch round cake pans and line the bottoms with parchment paper.
+Grease two 8-inch wide x 1 1/2 inch deep round cake pans and line the bottoms with parchment paper.

-- In a large saucepan, stir together the strawberries, 2 tablespoons sugar, and water.
+- In a large saucepan, stir together 1 1/2 cups strawberries, water, and 2 tablespoons sugar.
 Bring to a boil, stirring occasionally.
 Boil for 5 minutes or until the strawberries cook down and start to thicken.
-Remove from the heat and let cool 15 minutes.
-You should have roughly 1/2 cup cooked puree.
+Remove from the heat and cool 15 minutes.

-- Divide the batter between the two cake pans and bake 25-30 minutes or until the tops are brown and a toothpick inserted in the center comes out clean.
+- Divide the batter between the two cake pans (batter will be thin) and bake 25-30 minutes or until the tops are brown and a toothpick inserted in the center comes out clean.
 Cool for 15 minutes then invert cakes onto cooling racks.
 Cool completely.

-- In a large mixing bowl, beat together the cream cheese and butter until smooth.
+- For the frosting: In a large mixing bowl, beat together the cream cheese and butter until smooth.
 Beat in the powdered sugar, salt, and vanilla until light and creamy, about 2-3 minutes.

-- If the cake layers are not flat, trim some of the cake off of the top until flat.
+- To assemble: If the cake layers are not flat, trim some of the cake off of the top until flat.

 - Place one cake layer on a cake stand or plate.
 Slide pieces of parchment or wax paper underneath the cake for easy clean up later.
 Spread some of the frosting on top of the cake.
 Top with the remaining cake layer.
 Spread a thin layer of frosting all over the cake, sealing in the crumbs (don't use more than half of the frosting).
 Refrigerate 15 minutes.